Muhammad Riaz (footballer, born 1996): Islamabad United

-Riaz represented Islamabad United in the 2010 Geo Super Football League, where he was declared player of the tournament.
+Riaz represented Islamabad United in the 2010 Super Football League, where he was declared player of the tournament.

 K-Electric

 He signed for Pakistan Premier League departmental side K-Electric in September 2010 at the age of 15 which was then playing at the Pakistan Premier League.
 He played for the club until the team got disbanded in 2020.

 After six months of the closure of the department, and inactivity of domestic football in the country, Riaz was reported training in his hometown Hangu to maintain his fitness level.

 Loan to Sui Southern Gas

 Riaz had a brief stint on loan at Sui Southern Gas in 2014.

 Asia Ghee Mills

 He represented Asia Ghee Mills in the departmental 2020 PFF Challenge Cup.

 SA Gardens

 After the suspension of the Pakistan Football Federation by FIFA and the persistent inactivity of the Pakistan Premier League, Riaz participated in various local tournaments in Peshawar and Chitral and played for SA Gardens in 2021.